Synchronized step multilevel Markov chain Monte Carlo: Inverse problem estimators and couplings

-The next method couples the two chains in \cref{eq:ml-mcmc} via independent Metropolis-Hastings type proposals.
-The authors in \cite{madrigal-cianci_analysis_2023} \textit{couple the two chains with a proposal that is independent of the current state of either chain followed by an accept-reject step based on the same uniform random number}.
+The next method uses an independent proposal as the joint proposal distribution in~\cref{alg:ml-mcmc}.
+The authors in~\cite{madrigal-cianci_analysis_2023} \textit{couple the two chains with a proposal that is independent of the current state of either chain followed by an accept-reject step based on the same uniform random number}.
 This approach ensures the generation of marginally true chains that are correlated, assuming the chains exhibit a good overall acceptance rate and demonstrate effective mixing.
 They also show that under some conditions on the proposal and posterior densities, there exists a unique invariant probability measure for the coupled chain.
-An important restrictive assumption (A.1. in \cite{madrigal-cianci_analysis_2023}) which states that the tails of the proposal distribution should decay more slowly than the tails of the posterior distribution of the coupled chains is required for the coupled chains to be ergodic.
+However, achieving ergodicity requires a strong theoretical condition: the proposal distribution $q_{\ell}^*$ must have tails that decay more slowly than those of both posterior distributions $\pi_{\ell}$ and $\pi_{\ell-1}$ (Assumption A.1. in~\cite{madrigal-cianci_analysis_2023}).
+If the proposal decays faster than the posteriors, the coupled chain may fail to explore the tails, breaking ergodicity.